MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 For more on SSL\TLS configuration on the client, see [PostgreSQL documentation](https://www.postgresql.org/docs/current/ssl-tcp.html#SSL-CLIENT-CERTIFICATES).

-For clients that use `verify-ca` and `verify-full` `sslmode` configuration settings, for example, for certificate pinning, they must deploy *three* root CA certificates to the client certificate stores:
+For clients that use `verify-ca` and `verify-full` `sslmode` configuration settings (that is, certificate pinning), they must deploy *three* root CA certificates to the client certificate stores:

 - [DigiCert Global Root G2](https://www.digicert.com/kb/digicert-root-certificates.htm) and [Microsoft RSA Root CA 2017](https://www.microsoft.com/pkiops/docs/repository.htm) root CA certificates, because services are migrating from Digicert to Microsoft CA.
 - [Digicert Global Root CA](https://www.digicert.com/kb/digicert-root-certificates.htm), for legacy compatibility.